nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 - it helps for automating end-to-end testing
 - it helps for generating reports

+### Where to put documentation?
+- on the GitHub monorepo's READMEs
+- on the GitHub wiki page
+- link wiki pages in README

-## Usage of calendar
+### Usage of calendar

 Everyone must keep up to date the shared calendar and put there:
 - their availibilities for one-to-one meeting
 - the time when they are concentrated on work and should not be interrupted
 - the time when they are off

-## Usage of instant messaging (Slack/Matrix etc)
+### Usage of instant messaging (Slack/Matrix etc)

 - avoid it at all cost for things related to issues/product.
 Prefer writing in the relevant GitHub issue.
 - prefer GitHub discussions for something related to the project that doesn't fit into one particular issue
 - use it only when absolutely necessary.
 - when using instant messaging tool, prefer public channels if what you write are interesting for others (which is the case 90% of the time)

-## Usage of StackOverflow
+### Usage of StackOverflow

 - when a question is asked about something unrelated to the specific work at hand, but is rather a question of technology in general, use StackOverflow, and respond there.
-- list relevant StackOverflow questions in the documentation on GitHub (on some readme page or in the wiki)
+- list relevant StackOverflow questions in the documentation on GitHub

-## Where to put documentation?
-- on the GitHub monorepo's READMEs
-- on the GitHub wiki page
-- link wiki pages in README

 ## Sprints and meetings